Remote Desktop can’t connect to a Streamvault appliance

 When you try to access a Streamvault™ appliance using Remote Desktop, you receive a message that Remote Desktop can't connect to the remote computer.

-Remote connections and Remote Desktop are disabled in the SV Control Panel
+Remote Desktop service is disabled in the SV Control Panel

 Description: To ensure maximum security, remote access is disabled by default on an appliance.

 Solution: Enable remote access on the appliance.
-On the Configuration page of the SV Control Panel, turn on Incoming remote connections and Remote Desktop.
+On the Security page of the SV Control Panel, turn on Remote Desktop service.

-Description: Although both Incoming remote connections and Remote Desktop are turned on in the SV Control Panel, these settings are currently not allowed in Windows.
+Description: Although Remote Desktop service is turned on in the SV Control Panel, this setting is currently not allowed in Windows.

-Solution: Overwrite the Windows settings by turning off and then turning on the Incoming remote connections and Remote Desktop options.
+Solution: Overwrite the Windows setting by turning off and then turning on the Remote Desktop service option.

 Remote Desktop Services aren’t running